 25. Teej

 Celebrated to seek blessings for a happy married life from Lord Shiva and Goddess Parvati, this festival holds considerable significance for Hindus.
-Reveled in different parts of the country, this festival is celebrated to commemorate the day on which Lord Shiva accepted Goddess Parvati’s love.
+Celebrated in different parts of the country, this festival is celebrated to commemorate the day on which Lord Shiva accepted Goddess Parvati’s love.
 As a ritual for this festival, women married and unmarried fast and worship clay idols of Lord Shiva and Goddess Parvati.
 Dressing up impeccably is also a part of this festival.

 This festival celebrates the birth of Lord Ram and falls on the ninth day of the Hindu lunar year.
 Ram Navami usually falls in the month of March or April.
 Among the national festivals of India, this festival is celebrated with devotion and enthusiasm by Hindus.